 In this digital era, malware and cyberattacks threats are ever ready to crash your website.
 The worst part is they can even put your customers’ sensitive and private data at risk; therefore, a security system that you use can either make your business or break it.
 For this particular reason, security should be the topmost priority for an e-commerce website before you even plan on launching it.

 It should be noted that hackers don’t choose the victims randomly; a broad range of identification techniques are used, also known as a virtual fishing net, to capture websites that have shared and evident issues within them.
 Unless hackers want some challenging element, their prime focus is to target purely vulnerable websites and haven’t taken enough measures to protect their data.
+DDoS attacks can even cause other problems like 504 gateway timeouts, which you will then need to fix the 504 gateway timeout on supporthost.

 It is better that you also opt for a reliable web hosting service along with some prior security knowledge.
 Now the question is which one to opt for?
 Let’s ease your task here.
 Firstly, choose the one that focuses on encryption technology between the server and the user or between the business server and your web host server.